When

 differential.
 A Tremec

-TKO or TKO II 5 speed can be used with mild big blocks,
+TKO or TKO II 5 speed can be used with

 using a 3.31 or 3.54:1 differential.
-We do not support the
+We do not

-Richmond Gear 6 speed or late-model Ford T56 (modular-engined)
+Richmond Gear 6 speed or late-model Ford T56

 transmission. |

-| If you are using a Ford
+If you are using a Ford

-small block, both the above transmissions can be fit, plus the Tremec and
+small block, both the above transmissions can be fit, plus the Tremec

 certain variations on the T-5 as described here.

-The "best" transmission for you depends on
+"best" transmission for you

 what you're going to do with the car.
-For everyday driving, the
+For everyday driving,

 Top-loader wide-ratio or Tremec may be the best choice for you.

-Both offer a good starting gear, and the Tremec has an overdrive
+Both offer a good starting gear, and the Tremec has an

 5th gear for comfortable highway cruising.
 The close-ratio